-Keys should be inventoried and stored in accordance with the Detention Standard on Key and Lock Control.
+Keys shall be inventoried and stored in accordance with standard "2.7 Key and Lock Control."

 The control room officer shall issue keys only in exchange for a name chit from receiving staff.
 Under no circumstances shall detainees have access to facility keys.